 On the campus of Washington University in St. Louis, the site of the hostile second presidential debate Sunday night, observers inside and outside of the debate hall had mixed reactions.

 Liam Mardis, a student from Creve Coeur was among 700 watching at the main student activities center.
-He says Trump won – and will support him despite newly revealed lewd comments made by the candidate.
+He says Trump won – and will support him despite newly-revealed crude sexual comments made by the candidate.

 Meghal Sheth is an out-of-state student registered to vote in Missouri.
 She says she was “at a loss for words at what she heard” on the debate stage.